carlonicora/RAW/jinx.md

 - When
 - How

-This means that, starting from the main plot, every time you meet a detail which is not clear enough about which you could answer one or the magic questions above, you should write a bit more.
+This means that starting from the main plot, every time you meet a detail which is not clear enough about which you could answer one or the magic questions above, you should write a bit more.
 Consider also that the answers you will give may contain other details you should clarify.
 This becomes a '*fishbone*' set of answers which will help you describe your campaign in great details.

 Let's start analysing our master plot, stopping every time a detail can be clarified.